earthly/website/blog/_posts/2023-03-09-bazel-build-with-caching.md

 bazel test --noremote_cache [TARGETS]
 ~~~

-Disabling the Bazel cache can significantly increase your build and test time.
+Disabling the Bazel cache can significantly increase your build and test times.
 However, all files must be rebuilt again by Bazel, even if they've already been built and are stored in the cache.

 ### Testing Without the Cache